lineality/Online_Voting_Using_One_Time_Pads/README.md

 - are there any undefined-behavior or non-analytic components that are unavoidable?

+## ways of handling categories and topics,
+e.g. more and less quantifiable and defined topics.
+- discipline-specific (medicine, physics) decisions

+# measuring feedback: can failures of feedback (a lack of feedback channels) in organizations and institutions be detected

+# sources of data:
+- questionaires
+- metadata
+- votes
+- skin in the game
+- optional and mandatory participation
+- abstraction and perception (secret, anonymous ballots)

+# anonymity and toxic behavior online

 ## training and effective education
 teaching how to participate in coordinated decision making
 - agile